Receive periodic news and updates relating to SpringerOpen.

 If the manuscript is organized in such a manner that it is illogical or not easily accessible to the reader please suggest improvements.

 Please provide feedback on whether the data are presented in the most appropriate manner; for example, is a table being used where a graph would give increased clarity?
-Are the figures of a high enough quality to be published in their present form?
+Do the figures appear to be genuine, i.e. without evidence of manipulation, and of a high enough quality to be published in their present form?

 - When revisions are requested.